zwalk/zwalk/README.md

 Software engineer with ~7 years of experience.
 The last 5+ have been at **CoverMyMeds** (a McKesson company), building healthcare SaaS — specialty drug enrollment, prior authorization workflows, and pharmacy integrations that help patients access the medications they need.
 Before that, ~2 years at **Nationwide** modernizing Personal Auto APIs.

+> Healthcare SaaS, end-to-end ownership, and a serious interest in how AI changes the way teams build.

 ## Tech I work with

 **Daily:** Ruby on Rails · PostgreSQL · GraphQL